Mirn/rp2040-SFU/README.md

 5. **Integrity checks**
    - CRC32 for each slot
-   - two different CRC32 polindrome, one for uart protocol, another one for slot content signing!
+   - two different CRC32 polynomials, one for UART protocol, another one for slot content signing!
    - Slot metadata update

 6. **Application launch**